mhedgpeth/cafe/docs/demo.md

 * Pause chef with `cafe chef pause`
 * Run `cafe chef run`
-* Run `cafe status`.
+* Run `cafe job all`.
 Notice that the task is queued but not run yet since it is paused.
 * Go to `http://localhost:59320` and see that it is paused
 * Run `cafe chef resume` and see that chef starts running